Russia Unveils Measures To Support Business Amid Pandemic - UrduPoint

 Reserves of 300 billion rubles ($4 billion) "can be used by the government within the framework of this year's budget to cover top priority needs when it comes to expenses and support of industries and citizens," Prime Minister Mikhail Mishustin said at a government meeting.

-Mishustin said the authorities should help in particular companies in trade, tourism and aviation, and announced that the government would expand lending offers to small- and medium-sized enterprises.
+Mishustin said the authorities should help in particular the trade, tourism and aviation sectors, including by allowing companies to defer tax payments, and announced that the government would expand lending offers to small and medium-sized enterprises.

+The agriculture ministry also held a meeting with agriculture sector officials and farming associations to discuss priority measures, it said in a statement on its website.

+Agriculture Minister Dmitry Patrushev ordered regional authorities to create emergency bodies to monitor food prices and stocks in stores within two days.

 Mishustin called on Russian businesses -- particularly large corporations -- to take steps to halt the spread of the coronavirus and asked for solutions to help the government.